The Best Six Tips That Will Keep You Organized For Good

 This post contains affiliate links, which means I will earn a small amount should you make a purchase using one of the links at no extra cost to you.
 The earnings help cover the cost of this site.

 It's week three of our "Organize to Simplify" series and I'm glad you're with me!
 Have you worked through the steps from the first two weeks?
-I'd love to hear how the process is going for you this summer!
+I'd love to hear how the process is going for you!

 Four Steps to Organizing Teaching Resources

-- Is this really necessary?
+Is this really necessary?
 Do you really need ten types of lesson plan forms?
-How about those math manipulatives when you've been teaching ELA for nine years?
+How about those multiplication fact sheets if you've been teaching English Language Arts for nine years?

 You'll be amazed at how much you can purge just with those two questions.

 For the first six years of my teaching career, I had a love affair with binders.
 An addiction, perhaps.

 I kept copies of everything - my lesson plans, student resources used in those lessons, and extra sheets that might come in handy the following year.

 Being the organized person I am, I neatly filed it all into three-ring binders.

 Being the OCD person I am, I placed each page into plastic sheet covers instead of hole punching so that when I made copies of a resource the following year, it wouldn't leave grey hole marks on the new sheets.